 Programming is the sub-team that is responsible for every piece of code that goes into the robot.
-The team allows its members to take the computer science theory that they learn in class and apply it to real world robots.
+The team allows its members to take computer science theory that they learn in class and apply it to real world robots.

 Control Systems is a separate part of Programming that works with the electronics on the robot.
 Members work with circuitry, motors, sensors, and advanced programming techniques to help wire the robot and program its autonomous behavior.

-The Computer Aided Design (CAD) sub-team is responsible for the designing of anything our club needs that needs to build or have laser cut.
+The Computer Aided Design (CAD) sub-team is responsible for the designing of anything our club needs to build or have laser cut.
 The purpose of this sub-team is to teach and encourage students to pursue careers that involve designing and design tech.

 Our Website team works on the design, layout, and organization of our website.
-This sub-team helps those who are interested in the website designing and publishing fields to experiment and explore this field, using our website as a base guide.
+This sub-team helps those who are interested in the website designing and publishing fields to experiment and explore using our website as a base guide.

 Business and Development Team